 Native Youth Storytelling Workshop

-The Native Storytelling Youth Theater Workshop is a program for teen-aged Native youth.
+The Native Storytelling Youth Theatre Workshop is a program for teen-aged Native youth.
 The Workshop is an opportunity for youth to build their connections to traditional Native culture and storytelling, to meet other Native youth in a positive environment, and to become involved in the effort to preserve and revitalize the Native languages of the Inland Northwest.
-The Workshop is being presented as part of the 2013 Celebrating Salish Conference to be held at the Northern Quest Resort & Casino on March 5-8, 2013.
+The Workshop is being presented as part of the 2014 Celebrating Salish Conference.

 Echo Brown email@example.com 406-212-2886